ropensci/rdatacite/README.md

 DataCite code dev on Github [here](https://github.com/datacite/OAIP).

-`taxize` is part of the rOpenSci project, visit http://ropensci.org to learn more.
+`rdatacite` is part of the rOpenSci project, visit http://ropensci.org to learn more.

 # Install `rdatacite` from GitHub: